MrAsterisco/StyleableLabel/README.md

 Then follow the [usual procedure](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) to include `StyleableLabel.framework` in your target(s).

 ## Example Project
 This library includes a sample project that lets you play around with a StyleableLabel.
 The example project uses [Combine](https://developer.apple.com/documentation/combine) and runs on iOS 13.4 or later.
 The main view controller leverages AutoLayout to automatically resize a table view header based on the StyleableLabel content and directional insets.
+You can play around with the values and see them reflected into the label immediately.

 To see it in action, follow these steps: